Skip to content

 Pre-flight (always)

-1. Read the release notes for every version between current and target.
-Pay attention to:
+1. Read the release notes for every version between your current install and the target.
+Look for:

-• Module SDK or capability changes that might break installed modules.
+• Module SDK or capability changes that affect installed Modules.

 Terminal window